horseeyephil/AmexCodeandSolveSolutions/README.md

-#This is a repo for horseeye's solutions - read below for Amex's original prompt
+# This is a repo for horseeye's solutions - Read below for Amex's original prompt!

 # Welcome to Code & Solve!